 You’ve finally made it.
 You finally feel as though you’re in a relatively successful band, playing those shady pubs and awkward open-mics was all worth it and with a substantial following and a great EP under your belt, you’re ready to take the plunge and record that debut album.
 Whether you’re signed to a label or going it alone, the time to record an album comes in every artist’s musical career and it can certainly be a make or break event in the music business.

-Recording your first LP will leave you feeling on top of the world when it’s done right, but you can also spend a lot of unnecessary time, energy and money if you don’t plan everything correctly.
-In this article, the Kore Studios team will take a look at just how long it’ll take for you to record that first album, from the moment you hum that first tune or scribble down those first lyrics to actually getting it out into the audiosphere.
+Recording your first LP will leave you feeling on top of the world in your creative process when it’s done right, but you can also spend a lot of unnecessary time, energy and money if you don’t plan everything correctly.
+In this article, the Kore Studios team will take a look at just how long it’ll take for you to record that first studio album, from the moment you hum that first tune or scribble down those first lyrics to actually getting it out into the audiosphere.

 A good plan can go a long way in the music industry and is especially important when it comes to recording that debut album.
 First things first, it’s important to know exactly what you want to include on your record.
 It helps if you already have a bit of exposure to make the album worth recording professionally.
 Be sure to include any singles that your fans have particularly enjoyed to help shift those units and get those all-valuable streams.
 In a similar vein, at the same time now is the time to include those more ambitious tracks, your singles and EP are there to give an instant, fantastic impression, so save that 17-minute Jethro Tull-inspired prog epic for the album.